|11 – 16 Performance Measure||2017||2018|

 Each year, over 90% of our students are entered for all of the qualifications needed for the English Baccalaureate.

-- ‘Attainment 8’ score of 65 – seventh highest amongst non-selective schools.
+- ‘Attainment 8’ score of 67.5 – fifth highest amongst non-selective schools in the country.

-- 82% of students achieved a ‘strong pass’ in English and Maths – ranked sixth nationally.
+- 84% of students achieved a ‘strong pass’ in English and Maths – ranked seventh amongst non-selective schools.

-- 76% achieved the English Baccalaureate, the second highest nationally and over 50 percentage points higher than the national average.
+- 76% achieved the English Baccalaureate, the fourth highest nationally and over 50 percentage points higher than the national average.

-- 75% of students from disadvantaged backgrounds achieved a ‘strong pass’ in English and Maths, ranked eighth nationally.
+- 73% of students from disadvantaged backgrounds achieved a ‘strong pass’ in English and Maths, ranked ninth nationally amongst non-selective schools.
 Nationally, around a quarter of students achieve this.

 To view the school’s full performance statistics on the Department for Education website, click here.